FOSSRIT/Sash/README.md

     yum install sugar
     yum install sugar-emulator

-Navigate to where you want to put the Sash repo
+Navigate to where you want to put the Sash repo and clone the repo

     git clone https://github.com/FOSSRIT/Sash.git -b develop

-Navigate into the Sash repository
+Navigate into the Sash repository and run the setup script

     python setup.py